-The Office of Disability Services (ODS) has specialized equipment for providing access to classes and labs, such as specialized software that enables the computer screen to become "audible" for the student who has a visual impairment.
+The Student Accessibility Services has specialized equipment for providing access to classes and labs, such as specialized software that enables the computer screen to become "audible" for the student who has a visual impairment.
 The AT Lab is located within the Library.
 Closed circuit televisions are available, allowing students to view anything under magnification and to control the level of magnification and the contrast.
 Students may check out numerous magnification devices for the semester.
 Software is available to enable the student to navigate the computer screen in large print.

 The AT Lab recognizes that not all students with vision impairments have had previous access to assistive technology.
 The ODS is available by appointment to train students how to use assistive technology as a reasonable accommodation.